 DEXTER now shares his story to help others avoid some of what he went through.
-Dexter's ultimate goal is to have an organization for at risk children that have been tried as adults: "I want to teach those kids how to tap into a gift they may possess.
-Now, we are grandfathers, fathers, businessmen-we grew from our experiences and we want to teach our grandchildren, but we can't vote."
+Dexter's ultimate goal is to have an organization for at-risk children that have been tried as adults: "I want to teach those kids how to tap into a gift they may possess.
+Now, we are grandfathers, fathers, businessmen-we grew from our experiences and we want to teach our grandchildren."

-ANTHONY says, "So, it's painful.
+ANTHONY said ahead of the 2018 midterm elections, "So, it's painful.
 Especially election times.
 It is the wound that refuses to heal.
 They say they want you to be a productive citizen [after release from prison], but they deny you the right to be productive, to vote.
 [But] there is a still a degree of democracy here.
 I make sure my children and my wife vote and are making a difference.
 One voice can make a difference.
 I tell everyone I can: 'VOTE.
 Do what you can.
 Be the difference.'"
+With the passage of Amendment 4, Anthony and others can begin the healing process.